 The basic question of that Holocaust historians have struggled with is also the most important: what caused the Holocaust?
 We need to understand the answer to that question for us to prevent future genocides from occurring.
-The tradition debate over this issue was called the "intentionalist vs. functionalist" debate.
-The intentionalists believed that Hitler was the true cause behind the Holocaust and the genocide stemmed from his hate, power, and orders.
+The traditional debate over this issue was called the "intentionalist vs. functionalist" debate.
+The intentionalists believed that Hitler was the true cause behind the Holocaust.
+His hate, power, planning, and orders led to the genocide.
 The functionalists believed that the cause of the Holocaust was more deeply embedded in the German state and the actions of mid-level government bureaucrats who took the initiative.
 The most recent controversy involves the argument of Harvard professor Daniel Jonah Goldhagen, who maintained that the root cause of the Holocaust was neither German bureaucracy nor Hitler, but rather the deep eliminationist anti-Semitism of the German people themselves.

 As you read, try to determine whether the historians fall in the intentionalist or functionalist camps or whether they are outside of both of those groups.